-Many would be familiar with the phrase ‘You can’t judge a book by its cover’ and be able to think of books to which it relates.
-The phrase is appealing to readers to not be judgemental as to the content and quality of a book by looking at the cover alone.
+Many would be familiar with the phrase ‘You can’t judge a book by its cover’ and be able to think of books

+is a high determinant in attracting readers to it in the first place.
 Children and young adults are very visual and it is important to encourage them to remember: ‘If you judge a book by its cover, you might miss out on an amazing story.’
 However, with the limited resources of families, schools and libraries, books that are initially unappealing, regardless of what lies within, may not be purchased or presented in the first place.

+considered: a quality, literary work encased in a well bound, appealing cover.
 NB: Cover images used in this article are of books that ‘caught my eye’ and I subsequently enjoyed.

 Tricia Scott